Honey (Ray Conniff album)

 Honey is an album by Ray Conniff and The Singers.
 It was released in 1968 on the Columbia label (catalog no. CS-9661).
+The recording sessions for the album were supervised and produced by Jack Gold.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated June 6, 1968, peaking at No. 22 during a thirty-nine-week run on the chart.
+The album debuted on Cashbox magazine's Top 100 Albums chart in the issue dated June 1, 1968, peaking at No. 27 during a sixteen-week run on the chart.
+The album had also proven to be successful overseas, reaching No. 14 in Norway and No. 17 in Germany.

+The LP was certified gold in December 1969 by the RIAA.
+It was Conniff's last album to reach the top 40 on the Billboard albums chart.

 Reception

-The album debuted on the Billboard Top LPs chart on July 27, 1968, and peaked at No. 22.
-It was certified gold by the RIAA.
-It was Conniff's last album to reach the top 40 on the Billboard albums chart.

 AllMusic gave the album a rating of three stars.
 Reviewer William Ruhlmann wrote: "Fans of the original songs may have found the results disconcerting on occasion, but Conniff was aiming at a less-discerning audience that could have hummed along when hearing the songs on the radio without paying close attention to the words."